 - Digital Storytelling for Community Leadership with Charlotte Keniston

-This course will guide students through the process of creating a digital story and also give them the tools to facilitate digital storytelling workshops themselves.
+Students will be guided through the process of creating a digital story and also given the tools to facilitate digital storytelling workshops themselves.

 - Grassroots Community Advocacy with Candace Dodson-Reed & Tom Coale